-Travel approximately 50km outside the city to enjoy the second day of the Naadam festival.
-A thrilling day unfolds as you to view the cross-country horseracing.
-Also known as 'tumnii ekh' (leader of ten thousand), this certainly is sought after amongst the younger competitors.
-Cheer along with the locals as the athletes compete and enthral in the carnival-like atmosphere.
-Boxed meals will be provided for lunch in the horse racing field today.
-Drive back to Ulaanbaatar city.
+A thrilling day unfolds as you will travel approximately 10km outside the city to view the cross-country horseracing; also known as the 'tumnii ekh' (leader of ten thousand), this certainly is sought amongst the younger competitors.
+You will participate along with the locals in cheering the athletes as they compete and enthral in the carnival-like atmosphere.